Osiman99/ing-sw-2022-Osimo-Fuse-Kina/README.md

 ## Running instructions

 ### Windows:
-To execute .jar files, you have to open the Windows Powershell (if the game doesn't work, open the Powershell as admin).
+To execute .jar files, you have to run the Windows Powershell (if the game doesn't work, run the Powershell as admin).
 It is highly recommended to set the Powershell colors to:

 <b>Red</b>: 0